 “Yes—not much.
-I always took some fish when I went.
+I always took them some fish.
 They really liked the fish.”
-He was smiling now.

 “Does your family still have it?”

-“No,” he said slowly, his smile disappearing.
-His hand came up and he grabbed the post beside him.
-It looked like he was going to say something else, but then he just turned away.
+“No,” he said, and his smile disappeared.
+His hand came up to grab the post.
+He looked like he was going to say something but then turned away.

-The ship was closer now and I pointed it out again.
-This time João saw it.
+The ship was closer and I pointed it out again.
+This time he saw it.

 “Has a ship ever hit a jangada?”
 I asked, not really sure I wanted to hear the answer.

 “Oh, yes.
 They don’t like jangadas.
-We’re in the way.”
+We are in the way.”

 Estamos no meio, he actually said.
-We’re in the middle.
+We are in the middle.

 “If that ship was going to hit us, would you swim away?”

-His tone was so casual when he said this, it took a moment for his words to sink in.
-Over thirty years fishing on the ocean — on such a small vessel — and he didn’t even know how to swim.
-Not that swimming would have done much good out there — but still.
-Looking out at the endless water, I couldn’t help but take a step back from the rail.
+His tone was so casual when he said this, it took a moment for the words to sink in.
+Over thirty years fishing on the ocean — on such a small vessel — and he didn’t know how to swim.
+Not that swimming would have done any good so far from the coast — but still.
+Looking out at the endless water, I took a step back from the rail.

-In less than twenty minutes the ship grew from a spot on the horizon to a large wall of steel that passed about a quarter mile away.
-Even at that distance it was still too close for comfort.
-The ship was an old freighter, pre-container, with a couple of hulking cranes standing on the deck.
-Streaks of rust stained the paint of its hull and superstructure and black exhaust pumped from a single vertical smokestack.
+In less than twenty minutes the ship grew from a speck on the horizon to a large wall of steel that passed a half-mile to the north of us.
+Even at that distance it was too close for comfort for me.
+It was an old freighter, pre-container, with a couple of hulking cranes standing on the deck.
+Streaks of rust stained the gray paint of its hull and superstructure and black exhaust pumped from a single vertical smokestack.
 The ship looked about as cared for as a garbage scow.
 I couldn’t see anyone on the deck, nobody waving from a window or a rail, and wondered if they even had a watch.
-Maybe he was dozing while the ship ran on autopilot.
+Maybe he was dozing in the cabin while the thing ran on autopilot.
 Full steam ahead and damn the jangadas.
-At that size and speed, they would never know they hit us — like a car driving over a pencil.
+At that size and speed they wouldn’t even know if they hit us — a car driving over a pencil.

-We weren’t the only ones to hear the thrumming engine.
-Just before the ship reached us, the hatch cover scraped forward and Mamede’s head came up.
-He stayed in the opening, arms draped over the coaming, and silently watched until the ship was safely astern.
-He then made a face that said, good riddance, and without a word, slipped back into the hold.
-The glare from the water blended the sea with the sky-blue deck, making it look like he had just disappeared through a trap door in the ocean’s surface.
+We weren’t the only ones to hear its thrumming engine.
+Just before the ship reached us the hatch cover opened and Mamede’s head came up.
+He stayed there, yawning, arms draped over the coaming, and silently watched until the ship had safely passed.
+He then made a face that said, good riddance, and without a word slipped back down into the hold.
+The glare from the water behind him blended the sea with the sky-blue deck, making it seem as if he had just disappeared through a trapdoor in the water’s surface.
 Mamede the magician and his travelling circus — step right this way.

 After that the bearded lady decided to call it a day.
-João was muttering to himself again, going from line to line as he slowly brought them in.
-When one of the hooks came out of the water, stripped clean of its bait, he enunciated a little more clearly: “OH, YOU SON OF A BITCH!”
+João was talking to himself again, going from line to line as he slowly brought them in.
+When one of the hooks came out of the water stripped clean of its bait, he enunciated a little more clearly: “OH, YOU SON OF A BITCH!”
 Then it was back to muttering.
-Once the lines were all rolled up and stored in his pouch, João vanished through the same trap door.
+Once the lines were all rolled up and stored in his pouch, he vanished through the same trapdoor.

 And there I was — alone on deck again.